Who wins football games? Coaches, players or Jesus?

 Thanks to the adroit handling by the president of the University of Connecticut, a potentially explosive faux pas by new assistant football coach Ernest Jones was recently defused and laid to rest.

-Coach Jones, using words that might have been appropriate at Notre Dame, the Catholic university where he worked before coming to UConn, had said in an interview with the Hartford Courant: “We’re going to make sure they [the school’s football team] understand that Jesus Christ should be in the center of our huddle, that that’s something that is important.
+Coach Jones, using words that might have been appropriate at Notre Dame, the Catholic university where he worked before coming to UConn, had said in an interview with the Hartford Courant: “We’re going to make sure they [the school’s football team] understand that Jesus Christ should be in the center of our huddle, that’s something that is important.
 If you want to be successful and you want to win, get championships, then you better understand that this didn’t happen because of you.
 This happened because of our Lord and Savior.”

 Response came quickly: “It sounds like football players who are not Christian might not be welcome at UConn, and would not feel a part of that huddle,” reader Rena Epstein wrote to the newspaper.